agaped/OX/README.md

 TicTacToe

-A console game based on simple state machine
+A console game based on a simple state machine

 To run it:
 mvn clean install
 java -jar /target/ <name>.jar